How NFC technology is used to accept credit card payments

 - Customer touches the phone on your POS terminal and a connection is made using NFC.

 - Payment application prompts customer to verify payment via fingerprint (biometric) identification or by entering a preset passcode.

 - A separate chip—the secure element (SE)—validates the transaction.

 - If authorized, the SE sends the authorization back to the NFC modem.

 After that, the transaction completes processing just like a credit card swiped transaction, traveling from the terminal, across the network and to the bank for payment.
 The SE is the most important part of the NFC mobile payment transaction because it holds all of the authorization power.
 If the SE does not approve the transaction, it has zero chance of being authorized or submitted.
 The SE is tamper-proof and protected by a unique digital signature.

 What’s next for NFC?

 As more consumers become familiar with and accustomed to the convenience of using their phone to make everyday purchases, the more the use of NFC payments will grow.
 NFC mobile contactless payments are accepted at both attended POS locations, like retail stores, and unattended locations, like vending machines.
 This flexibility will only add to the speedy adoption of NFC payments technology.
-Check out the NFC Forum website for more information on how NFC is used and will be used in innovative payments processing and credit card acceptance.
+Vantiv can provide more information on how NFC is used and will be used in innovative payments processing and credit card acceptance.